eurostat/java4eurostat/README.md

 ```

 #### Filtering on loading
 To ensure an efficient usage of memory, a selection criteria can be specified when loading from a data source.
-For example, ```StatsHypercube hc = EurobaseIO.getDataFromDBCode("prc_hicp_cow", new DimValueEqualTo("geo","BG"))``` loads only data for country *BG*.
+For example, ```StatsHypercube hc = EurobaseIO.getData("prc_hicp_cow", new DimValueEqualTo("geo","BG"))``` loads only data for country *BG*.

 ### Basic data structures